 The Compensation Committee uses stock options as opposed to other equity-based incentive awards since the Compensation Committee believes that options effectively incentivize executives to maximize company performance, as the value of awards is directly tied to an appreciation in the value of our common stock.
 Stock options also provide an effective retention mechanism because of vesting provisions.
 An important objective of our long-term equity-based incentive program is to strengthen the relationship between the long-term value of our common stock and the potential financial gain for our executives.
 Stock options provide recipients with the opportunity to purchase our common stock at a price fixed on the grant date regardless of future market price.
-The vesting of our stock options is time-based - annually over a three-year period.
-Our policy is to grant options only with an exercise price equal to or more than the fair market value of our common stock as of the grant date during the regular daily trading session, as reported on the NASDAQ Global Market.
+The vesting of our stock options is timebased - annually over a three-year period.
+Our policy is to grant options only with an exercise price equal to or more than the fair market value of our common stock on the grant date.
+Under the terms of our incentive plan, fair market value is defined as the mean between the reported high and low sale prices of our common stock as of the grant date during the regular daily trading session, as reported on the NASDAQ Global Market.
 Because stock options become valuable only if the share price increases above the exercise price and the option holder remains employed during the period required for the option to vest, they provide an incentive for an executive to remain employed.
 In addition, stock options link a portion of an employee's compensation to the interests of our stockholders by providing an incentive to achieve corporate goals and increase the market price of our common stock over the three-year vesting period.